 LA3 students will read short stories, novels, and poetry, exploring fundamental literary elements in the process.
 By digging into these works, students will learn how to understand and evaluate what they read with more maturity and insight.
 They may even gain insight into themselves and the world around them!

-This course is appropriate for ages 11 to 14, depending on previously acquired reading, grammar, and writing skills.
-This course is an intermediate course.
-Students should have an understanding of the eight parts of speech and be able to identify them in a sentence as well as identifying many of the noun jobs.
-Their writing should be free of fragments.
+This course is appropriate for students in Grade 7 or 8, depending on previous coursework and understanding of basic grammar concepts.
+Students should have a solid understanding of the eight parts of speech and be able to identify them in a sentence.
+They should also be able to identify noun jobs in a sentence, and their writing should be free of fragments.